github99er/DynamicArrayStack/README.md

 → Given a pointer (da) to a dynamic array, return the top (rightmost) element of the dynamic array

 void dynArrayPop (struct DynArr * da)
-→ Given a pointer (da) to a dynamic array, remove the top (rightmost) index of the given dynamic array;
+→ Given a pointer (da) to a dynamic array, remove the top (rightmost) index of the given dynamic array

 int dynArrayIsEmpty (struct DynArr * da)
-→ Given a pointer (da) to a dynamic array, return 1 if the dynamic array contains zero elements and return 0 if not;
+→ Given a pointer (da) to a dynamic array, return 1 if the dynamic array contains zero elements and return 0 if not
 ```

 ### Compiling Methods Used